-- Hamline will provide course offerings necessary for students' fulfillment of the Hamline Plan. - Hamline will provide faculty advising and advising support for degree programs. - Hamline will provide tuition-free coursework in the fifth academic year if the university fails to meet the above obligations.

-Hamline to provide additional coursework beyond the fourth year to complete a double major or double degree.

-The four-year assurance policy does not extend to special programs such as Early Admission Law, education licensure, or any certificate program.
+- Hamline will provide course offerings necessary for students' fulfillment of the Hamline Plan. - Hamline will provide faculty advising and advising support for degree programs.\\ - Hamline will provide tuition-free coursework in the fifth academic year if the university fails to meet the above obligations. - \ Although many Hamline students declare double majors and finish within four years, Hamline cannot assure that a student will complete more than one major in four years.
+This assurance does not require Hamline to provide additional coursework beyond the fourth year to complete a double major or double degree. - \\ The four-year assurance policy does not extend to special programs such as Early Admission Law, education licensure, or any certificate program.